How safe is your census data?

 Source: SBS

 Australia's census has a history of keeping personal information secure and private.However, this year the Australian Bureau of Statistics (ABS) will make it compulsory for people to include their names and addresses.
-Image: Census population (John Lund/Getty Images)
+Privacy advocates are concerned that the move will not only lead to public backlash against the census but also undermine the accuracy and credibility of the census results.
+Preeti McCarthy has the story.

 Source: SBS